The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-uremu-0/src/short-response.md

 ## Response 2

-In the snippet, the `this` value is different in each context.
-The `this` keyword in "this.count = 0" refers to the instance counterA, and the `this` keyword in "this.count++" refers to the instance counterB.
+In the code snippet this will point to a different class instance depending on which class invokes the class constructor and methods.
+When counterA.increment() is invoked this will point to counterA.
+When counterB.increment() is invoked this will point to counterB.

 ---